Lesterpaintstheworld/terminal-velocity/research/economic/economic_models.md

 # Economic Models - Updated for narrative alignment
 ## Overview
 This document integrates the Universal Basic Compute (UBC) into existing economic models, highlighting its impact on resource distribution and equity.
+It emphasizes the importance of equitable access to resources and the role of technology in shaping economic interactions.
 ## Updated Frameworks
-1. **Decentralized Market Model**: An exploration of how UBC facilitates decentralized markets, allowing for more equitable resource distribution.
+1. **Decentralized Market Model**: An exploration of how UBC facilitates decentralized markets, allowing for more equitable resource distribution and reducing barriers to entry for marginalized communities.
-2. **Collaborative Consumption Model**: Analysis of how UBC supports collaborative consumption, enhancing community engagement and resource sharing.
+2. **Collaborative Consumption Model**: Analysis of how UBC supports collaborative consumption, enhancing community engagement and resource sharing, while promoting social equity.
-3. **Sustainable Economic Practices**: Discussion on how UBC promotes sustainability in resource management and economic interactions.
+3. **Sustainable Economic Practices**: Discussion on how UBC promotes sustainability in resource management and economic interactions, ensuring that economic growth does not come at the expense of environmental health.
 ## Overview
 This document integrates the Universal Basic Compute (UBC) into existing economic models, highlighting its impact on resource distribution and equity.
 ## Updated Frameworks